Your money-making expert. Financial journalist, TV and radio personality.

 Want to keep your kids entertained this summer without spending a penny?
 Help them get a summer job!
 Kids can make money in all sorts of ways.
-You will need to use your own judgment in assessing how mature your child is and how ready they are to take on the responsibility.
-Young children shouldn’t be working more than a few hours a week but there are lots of ways even young children can make money.
+You’ll need to use your own judgement in assessing how mature your child is and how ready they are to take on the responsibility.
+Young children shouldn’t be working more than a few hours a week.
+But there are lots of ways even younger kids can make a bit of money.

 There are all sorts of things children can do to make some extra pocket money, but the younger they are, the more help and supervision they will need from you.
-Here are some ideas to get you started:
+Here are some ideas to start with:

 Here are just a few of the great jobs for kids to get you and your kids started:

 Your child could run a juice/ice lolly stand, or perhaps organise a yard sale, or make cash selling all those old toys they no longer play with.

 All you need to set up this type of job is a table and a pot of loose change.
 If you’re encouraging children to sell their old toys, then you could set this up in your front garden for passers-by to view.
 Or, organise a stall at a school, village fete, or local car boot sale.
 But if they’re thinking of making their own sweets or cakes to sell then they may need to borrow items from your kitchen.
 They might even buy napkins and plastic cups as well as ingredients.